-Dehydration is not a simple health issue.
-Anyone can run out of liquids in their body due to various reasons, so it is important that you always hydrate yourself with water.
-Read on to learn more about symptoms of dehydration and how to prevent it.
+Dehydration is no ordinary health issue.
+Anyone can become dehydrated for various reasons, so it is important that you always hydrate yourself with filtered water.
+Read on to learn more about symptoms of dehydration and how you can prevent it.

-Water makes up at least two-thirds of the human body.
-It plays a large part in your normal functions, such as lubricating your joints and eyes, keeping your skin healthy by eliminating toxins, and facilitating proper digestion.
-Once the water in your body is reduced, it needs to be replaced because an imbalance between the salts and sugar in your body can affect the way you will perform.1
+Water makes up nearly two-thirds of the human body.
+It plays a large part in many bodily functions, such as lubricating your joints and eyes, keeping your skin healthy by eliminating toxins and facilitating proper digestion.1 Once your body loses water, it needs to be replaced to maintain balance between the salts, glucose and other minerals in your system that keep your biological processes working optimally.2

-Dehydration happens when you've lost too much water in your body without replacing it, preventing your body to perform its normal functions.
-Mild dehydration can easily be treated but if it reaches extreme levels, it can be life-threatening and will require immediate medical attention.
+Losing just 1 to 2 percent of your entire water content can cause thirstiness, a sign that you need to replenish the lost liquids.5 Dehydration happens when you've lost too much water without replacing it, preventing your body from performing its normal functions.6 Mild dehydration can easily be treated but if it reaches extreme levels, it can be life-threatening and will require immediate medical attention.

 |Mild to Moderate Dehydration||Severe Dehydration|